rmscode/binary-garden/docs/hardware/raspberrypi.md

 !!! note "Important note on `max-load-1`"

     The system load is a measure of the amount of computational work that a system performs.
 The value is a floating point number.
-For example, if set to `4` on a 4-core system, the watchdog will trigger a reboot if the 1-min load average exceeds 4, which essentially means all cores are fully utilized for the last minute.
+For example, if set to `4` on a 4-core system, the watchdog will trigger a reboot if the 1-min load average exceeds 4, which essentially means all cores were fully utilized for the last minute.
 However, you typically want to set `max-load-1` to the maximum possible value, because the system might occasionally reach full utilization under normal operation.
 Instead, you might want to set the `max-load-1` to a value that indicates the system is overloaded.

     For example, on a 4-core Raspberry Pi, you might set `max-load-1` to 5.0 or 6.0.
 These values indicate that the system is overloaded, because the system load is higher than the number of cores.